etcchina/etcathon/README.md

-# etcathon 1 : the first Ethereum Classic Hackathon
+# Etcathon 1 : the first Ethereum Classic Hackathon
 An ETC Hackathon platform building the future!
 This is a website for the first Ethereum Classic Hackathon namded [Etcathon](etcathon.org)